nestauk/heat_pump_adoption_modelling/documentation/EST Supervised Model.md

 - What about prediction probabiltities for linear model?
 What do households on decision boundary look like?

 - Feature ablation: if not sure about feature, remove and look at influence

+NEWER NOTES

+Done:

+- Include MCS
+- Make sure to drop duplicates

+Inspection:
+Pull out some interesting postcodes and see what went wrong/right What are we predicting right or wrong?
+Color code tenure type in error map or predictions
+X: ground truth, y : error, relatiive error
+Predict up to 2025
+Different windows: time t+1 = 1-2-3 years
+What information is missing?
+Broader limitations of approach?